Bronson-Brown-deVost/gosqljson/README.md

 gosqljson
 =========

-A Go SQL to JSON library.
+A Go SQL to JSON library based on elgs code.
+This fork closes connections after each query, since I was running into a problem exceeding max connections when making many db queries in a short period of time.

 #Installation
-`go get -u github.com/elgs/gosqljson`
+`go get -u github.com/Bronson-Brown-deVost/gosqljson`

 # Sample code
 Data in the table: